 Later, upon the news of her pending release, she reveals herself to be a lesbian; their connection does not belong in the outside world.
 Neither confinement nor liberty offers the perfect equilibrium.
 Yet, the asylum is the safer world, and both ‘normal’ and ‘abnormal’ lives grow dependent on it.

 Codpieces and Nutcases

-The burnt out set becomes somewhat appropriate when we’re introduced to the ‘pyromaniac’ Doug.
-(Teenagers might just make such a term redundant now).
+The burnt-out set becomes somewhat appropriate when we’re introduced to the ‘pyromaniac’ Doug.
 Doug’s havoc presents the biggest threat to their project, and in the first sign of collective will, the others accept the blame for his misdemeanours to keep it alive.

 The thespian Roy is counterbalanced by the eccentric musician Zac, whose countenance at times resembles a cross between Freddie Mercury and Boycie from Only Fools and Horses.
 He sleeps at the piano, argues defiantly for a Wagner score, and, donning a Nordic helmet, declares forthrightly that ‘Women are God’s punishment for men playing with themselves’.
 Shy of a jockstrap, he might just be the closest theatrical equivalent to one of Shakespeare’s fools.

 The insatiable Cherry, determined to fatten up an already portly Lewis, is barely without a sandwich in hand.
 It takes a hard-earned snog for Lewis to later prise a knife from her; one of many moments where the seriousness dissolves into comic harmlessness.